 Source: Audit Scotland

 Lower specific materiality

-- 23. In addition to planning materiality we set lower specific materiality levels for certain classes of transaction, account balances or disclosures where lesser amounts could influence the decisions of the users of the accounts. - 24.
-We recognise that pension benefits payable to members are of importance to the users of the accounts and we set specific materiality levels as shown in Exhibit 4.
+25. In addition to planning materiality we set lower, specific materiality levels for certain classes of transaction, account balances or disclosures where lesser amounts could influence the decisions of the users of the accounts.